runtimeverification/javamop/docs/JavaMOPAgentUsage.md

 An agent, "JavaMOPAgent.jar", built as described in the previous section, can be used in the following ways:

-1. For projects with a well-defined entry point such as a Main class, first compile the source code and then run the following command:
+1. For projects with a well-defined entry point, such as a Main class, first compile the source code and then run the following command:

    ```java -javaagent:JavaMOPAgent.jar Main```